qknight/gorm-examples/README.md

     4 | 2022-08-02 09:01:02.191714+00 | 2022-08-02 09:01:02.201393+00 |            | happyUser
     (4 rows)

+## Use pgadmin to access the database

+You need to enable it in the docker-compose.yaml and then:

+    docker compose up -d

+pgadmin might be nice to build bigger DB requests.
+In general, I prefer psql for its simplicity as pgadmin's session frequently break with the docker compose restarts from the goland IDE.

 ## Flush the contents of the postgresql state

 If you want to recreate the database, basically delete the volume and then the database gets created automatically: